miguelvillaresb/spring-authorization-server-oauth2/README.md

 - [Spring Authorization Server endpoints customization](https://docs.spring.io/spring-authorization-server/reference/protocol-endpoints.html)

 ## Next steps
-- Change `WebSecurityConfig` to delegate login into NYX and get the NYX token.
+- Change `WebSecurityConfig` to delegate login into NYX, get the NYX token and store the (username, NYX token) pair.
-- Change `CustomAuthenticationSuccessHandler` to get NYX token by username and include as a new claim.
+- Change `CustomIntrospectionResponseHandler` to get NYX token by username and include the NYX token token as a new claim.